alipoosti/learn_DNN_Docker_NGINX/README.md

-**Author:** Alireza Poostindouz
+**Author:** Ali Poosti

 **Contact:** alipoosti01@gmail.com

 **Date:** Sept 8, 2023

-# MODEL DEPLOYMENT DEMONSTRATION
+# Lerning DNN inference, Docker and Nginx

-In this part we have:
+In this project we have:

 - Explanation of how to create a container to process inference requests from a pretrained model in the huggingface model hub: [https://huggingface.co/models](https://huggingface.co/models).
 - Explanation of how to include server components to support multiple parallel incoming requests.